MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/New-MgBetaSecurityCaseEdiscoveryCaseCustodian.md

 ## SYNOPSIS
 Create a new ediscoveryCustodian object.nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)